david-millett/minecreeper/README.md

 Before embarking on the project, I wrote a comprehensive plan of how the game would work including a user story, pseudocode, and mock-up/wire frame.

 From the outset, I had a clear vision for how I wanted the game to look and feel.
-I decided on a pixel art style using a dark and 'creepy' colour pallette to match the theme.
+I decided on a pixel art style using a dark cartoony colour pallette to match the theme.

-I envisioned the game's field as a literal graveyard, adding the sky on top to add to the effect.
-The initial layout was drawn on some scrap paper while I was on a long train ride from Yorkshire to London!
+I envisioned the game's field as a literal graveyard, adding the sky on top to enhance the effect.
+The initial layout was conceived and drawn on some scrap paper while I was on a long train ride from Yorkshire to London!

 ![Initial sketch](./screenshots/initial-sketch.jpeg)